carmencchow/cyclistic_casestudy/README.md

 <h3><b>Data Limitations</b></h3>

 The dataset contains over 5.7 million records, with more than 1.5 million entries having NULL or negative values in the  `start_station_name`, `start_station_id`, `end_station_name`, and `end_station_id` columns.
 We'll use Google Big Query instead of Excel for data cleansing and analysis.
-The free-tier version of Big Query does not handle data deletion, so I will filter out the NULL and negative values.
+Since the free-tier version of Big Query does not support data deletion, I will filter out the NULL and negative values in the analysis.

-<p>Previewing the CSV files in Excel shows that the column names are identical across all the files, which means we will not need join the tables to add new columns.
-Instead we will union the tables by adding them to them bottom of the previous table.
+<p>Previewing the CSV files in Excel shows that the column names are identical across all the files, which means we will not need to join the tables to add new columns.
+Instead we can union the tables by appending them to the bottom of the previous table.

-We'll create a table and specifiy the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.
+We'll create a table and specify the column header names and their data types before using the Google Cloud CLI to upload the first CSV file to Big Query.

 <p>